Making the UK greener, one house at a time

 QuarterEnergy Price Cap (£)

-While there are predictions of a decrease in electricity prices later in the year, the immediate outlook for 2024 suggests a rise in energy costs for UK households.
+The predictions of a decrease in electricity prices have changed throughout the year till today; the immediate outlook for 2024 in the last quarter has seen a fall and rise in energy costs for UK households.

 Regional Variations in Electricity Costs